-Recent seasons are highlighted by performances with The Metropolitan Opera in their productions of Giulio Cesare, Un Ballo in Maschera, Macbeth, Salome, Don Carlo, Pelleas & Melisande, Tosca, La Boheme, The Enchanted Island, The Tales of Hoffman and The Bartered Bride, as well as performances with Seattle Opera of Zuniga in Carmen, Monterone in Rigoletto, and Jake in Porgy and Bess where he provided “a beautiful and powerful bass-baritone.”
+Other recent seasons are highlighted by performances with The Metropolitan Opera in productions of Giulio Cesare, Un Ballo in Maschera, Macbeth, Gianni Schicchi, Don Carlo, Pelleas & Melisande, Tosca, La Boheme, The Enchanted Island, The Tales of Hoffman, and The Bartered Bride.
+He has performed with Seattle Opera as Zuniga in Carmen, Monterone in Rigoletto, and Jake in Porgy and Bess where he provided “a beautiful and powerful bass-baritone.”
 (The Sun Break)

 Donovan has portrayed the title role in Boito’s Mefistofele with Knoxville Opera, Achilla in Giulio Cesare, and Figaro in Le Nozze di Figaro with Fort Worth Opera where he was praised for his “comic timing and strong vocal presence.”
 (D Magazine)

 He has lit up the concert stage in performances with the Deutsche Radio Philharmonic, the Latvian National Opera, the Orchestra Lamourez in Paris, and The Metropolitan Opera for the “Summer in the Parks” concert series.
 He made his debut at Carnegie Hall in Mark Hayes’ Te Deum and returned to sing Fauré’s Requiem and Haydn’s Paukenmesse that season.
 Soon after his debut season at Carnegie Hall, he returned again to sing Haydn’s Lord Nelson Mass and Mozart’s Solemn Vespers.